arduosoft/RawCMS/README.md

 - 🐞 [Issue Tracker](https://github.com/arduosoft/RawCMS/issues) - Report bugs or suggest new features
 - 👪 [Community Chat](https://gitter.im/arduosoft/RawCMS-Headless-CMS-Aspnet) - Gitter

+## Help wanted
+As every opensource project, it is finding for contributors.
+Any kind of help are welcome.
+You can join the project or learn more by [filling this form](https://forms.gle/dddbHWzcxypN9rpx9).

 ## The mission of RawCMS

 1. **Modular** Each module is shipped in a NuGet package that can be added to the system to gain new features